LionelBeato/coatimundis/README.md

 - *refactor* : to change code for the better.

+- *reference* : a value that represents an indirectly accessed piece of data, or 'datum'.

 - *repository* : in reference to git, a collection of files representing a project, typically composed of source code.

 ## S

 - *source code* : the human readable, programmed code for an application.